First ran on May 4, 2014 by Justin King on Digital Journal.

 What happens when a wolf kills a dog?

 Hounders are not required to report any injured or killed dogs in the pursuit of a wolf kill.
 There is no way of really knowing this as it is a purposeful lack of information on the WDNR’s part.
 Citizens are kept out of the process and they don’t want us to have any evidence to shut them down.
-WDNR claimed this year’s wolf hunt with dogs was a success with any incident.
+WDNR claimed this year’s wolf hunt with dogs was a success without any incident.

 Wisconsin gives out depredation payments to people whose dogs were killed by wolves.
 Do they make those payments even if the dogs were turned loose to hunt a wolf or some other predator?